- Do you want to ensure your dog is well behaved and relaxed around livestock?

 - Are you concerned about your dog being overly interested in birds/animals?

 - Is your dog scared of other animals, making walks in the countryside stressful?

 - Has your dog got a ‘high prey drive’?

 These sessions are for you and your dog!

 As a farmer and owner of sighthounds and working collies Emma is perfectly positioned to understand this problem from both sides.

-These 121 classes work through her unique dogs and livestock program.
+These 121 classes work through a unique dogs and livestock program.
 Where you not only learn how to redirect and refocus your dog’s problem behaviour but also how to understand why it is happening.
 This is not a quick fix, but a way to help manage and work though issues.

 A bit more about me

 Please be aware this is a highly managed course that will progress at a speed suitable for your dog.
 It may be several sessions before it is safe to introduce them to animals in a safe and controlled way.
 At no point will we put any livestock or other animals in any situation that will make them feel stressed.
-Do not try anything like this at home.
-The dogs and animals in the photographs below are used to each other and trained for these encounters.
+Do not try anything like this at home – the dogs and animals in the photographs below are used to each other and trained for these encounters.